newtonalle/mcroants/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

-### BETA 1.1 PLANS

-* Add DOCUMENTATION Screen - Done
-* Add a TOOLBAR - Done
-* Implement the ANT VISION allele - Done
-* Hall of Fame - Done
-* Implement Update Log Screen - Done
-* Implement Universal Values - Done
-* Implement ant tracking function - Done

-### BETA 1.2 PLANS
+### 1.0 Main Release

+* Polish Code (ant death [implement death type feature], apply config, visual examples of ant movement situations for future reference and in the documentaions screen)
-* Implement Ant Eaters
+* BUG FIX - Ant Eaters too OP
-* Fix Consumable Spawning System (From Guessing to Picking at Random, based on an array)
+* ?Fix Consumable Spawning System (From Guessing to Picking at Random, based on an array)

-### 1.3 Main Release

-* Finish implementing Genes
-* Polish Code

 ### 1.1